HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/viking_chest.md

 - The Viking Chest can be used as cover in certain situations, but it is more worthwhile to break them for loot.

-# Trivia

-- The Viking Chest was designed by 1092384, cobby, and kenos

 # History

  - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)